 When you have a particular problem, Ebay will arrange to phone you from some place far, far away.
 But they are well-trained, and nearly always available.

 They used to have email support but it was pay-back for the way jerks treated them.
 Incompetent beyond belief.
-It's like the staff was instructed: "Don't read the message, just find the first key word and send a macro in reply.
-Meet your quota."
-Or maybe AI, Moron Grade?
+They used bots to find a cue word and send a stock response.
+To answer put you in a loop.

 Something else that set early eBay apart was the use of focus groups to discuss ideas.
-Called "Voices," the groups served as a sounding board on site performance, new ideas, and coming changes.
+Called "Voices," the groups served as a sounding board on site performance, new ideas, and proposed changes.

-eBay loses no sleep over discipline.
+eBay loses no sleep over disciplining users.
 At the point when eBay must crack a whip it's handled by email.
 At that time users learn eBay isn't their mother.
 A decision is made, action is taken, and you learn of it afterwards in a no-nonsense email.